 What is Antique & Vintage Style Lighting?

-Antique looking lighting is developing a growing following.
+Antique style lighting is developing a growing following.
 More and more companies now create reproductions of the popular light fixtures that delighted bygone eras.
 As you further delve into the different product lines, you will see terms such as “antique,” “vintage,” and “retro.”

 It is fair to say that one manufacturer’s retro is another’s vintage.
 As a general rule of thumb, antique fixtures can refer to Victorian period pieces, whereas vintage can be a far newer replica.
 Most importantly, retro can be a reproduction of virtually any style.